Union Public Schools: Adult and community education

-The Union Adult Learning Center serves as the “umbrella” for a variety of programs offered to the region through Union Public Schools.
-These programs include adult classes around Northeastern Oklahoma funded by the State Department of Education and community programs for both adults and children.
+The district also offers a community education program through the Union Adult Learning Center which serves as the “umbrella” for a variety of programs offered in the Green Country area including Tulsa, Broken Arrow and Muskogee.
+These programs include adult classes such as GED classes, English as a Second Language and more, are funded by the Oklahoma State Department of Education and community programs for both adults and children.
 Some programs are offered at no cost, others at a nominal fee.